How to Increase Running Stamina For Beginners – 12 Ways

 Then you need a beginner-friendly running plan.

-I remember when I decided to get into running—it felt overwhelming.
+When I first decided to start running, it seemed a bit overwhelming.
 The thought of hitting the pavement was intimidating, even for just a few minutes.

 But here’s the thing: it doesn’t have to be!